SEN. VOINOVICH INTRODUCES VISA WAIVER LEGISLATION

 critical information- sharing and further demonstrate their close cooperation

-with the United States in the Global War on Terror.
+United States in the Global War on Terror.
 The legislation would

 also require the U.S. government to report to Congress on its plans for